shintales/zid3/README.md

 Get metadata information for common tags in id3 v2.3 format.

 ## Usage
-This was built and tested with Zig 0.8.0 stable release.
-Unsure if it will work on any 0.9 dev releases
+This should work with Zig 0.8 stable and 0.9 dev releases

 ```zig
 // Import the module